-I got the chance to sit in on a Staining 101 session at the Haven Conference back in June, and I thought I would share some of the things I learned, plus some old tips & tricks I’ve learned along the way!
+I got the chance to sit in on a Staining 101 session at the Haven Conference back in June, and I thought I would share some of the things I learned, plus some old tips & tricks for staining wood that I’ve learned along the way!

 Yeah, even though I’m often thinking about jazzing up my new furniture finds with a fresh coat of paint, lately I’ve been drawn to rich woods that just need a little love.
 Sometimes a little bit of stain can go a long way!
-So here’s some great tips and tricks for staining your furniture into perfection…
+So here’s some great tips & tricks for staining wood to get your furniture into perfection…

 1. Stain comes in oil or water-based products.
 Oil stains have longer drying times, which will come in handy if you’re working on larger projects like floors, paneling and doors.
 Water based stains are low odor and fast drying which will allow you to stain and finish within 24 hours.